 Article ID: 913678 - View products that this article applies to.

-When a project is opened it uses information in the local file as well as the global template file to set defaults for the plan.
+When a project is opened it uses information in the local file, as well as the global template file, to set defaults for the plan.
 The global template file

 When an enterprise project is opened from Project Server, the enterprise global template settings are applied to the project.
 After the enterprise global template is applied to the project, any items in the local global file that do not have the same names as the items in the enterprise global template are also applied to the project file.
 Therefore, if you created a custom view, table, or filter that has the same name as an item in the enterprise global template, you are prompted to rename or overwrite the custom item.
+The error message you receive is similar to the error below:

 Typically, the enterprise global template takes precedence over other templates.
 However, the precedence of ribbons, toolbars and menus is treated differently from other items in the enterprise global template.
 Ribbons, toolbars and menus in the local global file take precedence over ribbons, toolbars and menus that have the same name in the enterprise global template.
 Additionally, different language versions of ribbons, toolbars and menus in the local global file take precedence over ribbons, toolbars and menu items in the enterprise global template.
 However, a custom ribbon or toolbar that has a unique name in the enterprise global template file in Project Server will be available to all users of Project.